January Round-Up: The Best of Social-Emotional Learning Tools for Primary Students and Counseling Groups

 1. Kiss the Year Goodbye Craft

-The craft that keeps on giving and gets you a lifetime access to yearly updates so that you can spend more of your winter vacation relaxing and less time scrambling for a meaningful New Year’s activity.
+The craft that keeps on giving so that you can spend more of your winter vacation relaxing and less time scrambling for a meaningful New Year’s activity.
 This simple craftivity supports self-esteem and growth mindset, by focusing on what each child is proud of accomplishing this past year.

 ✓ What others like you are saying: